marieflutre/UrbanTempo/README.md

 This software is available under a [free software](https://en.wikipedia.org/wiki/Free_software) license, the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) (version 3 and later).
 See the COPYING file for details.
+For more details about free software, you can refer to the [information](https://www.gnu.org/philosophy/philosophy.en.html) provided by the [Free Software Foundation](https://en.wikipedia.org/wiki/Free_Software_Foundation).

 The content of this package is versioned using the [git](http://www.git-scm.com/) software, the central repository being hosted on the [GitHub](https://github.com/marieflutre/UrbanTempo) website.